joelbaldapan/worderly/README.md

 - **📚 Difficulty Levels:** You can choose among various difficulty levels, which determines the grid size, word counts, and maximum word length.
 -  **🧙 Choose a Wizard:** Select one of several wizards, each with unique starting lives, abilities (powerups), and ways to earn power points.
 -   **⚡ Powerups:** Use special abilities by earning and spending Power Points.
--   **🏆 Leaderboards:** Your final score is saved, and you can view the high scores.
 -   **🎨 Enhanced Visuals:** Uses the `rich` library for colorful, formatted output with panels, tables, and progress bars.
--  **🔄 Game Restart:** After a game ends, you're automatically taken back to the main menu without having to restart the program.

 <p align="center">
 <img src="https://github.com/joelbaldapan/worderly/blob/main/documentation_images/heartpoints_youwin.png?raw=true" width="75%">